-It's hard to believe, but the 2nd decade of the 21st century is coming to a close!
-We're grateful for all of your hard work, educating our 21st-century learners!
+We've got some interesting news to share with you this month, and we're looking ahead to much, much more!
 As always, we hope you'll take the time to read about what's going on regarding Ed Tech in Pearland ISD!
 Please let your ETS know if we can assist you with your Technology Integration!

 Windows 10 Tips

 Want to dive into using Green Screen backgrounds with your students?
 Musemage is the app for you.
 The Blue Screen function allows you to use just about any solid color background as a green screen.
 There are also fun filters like comic, snow, and elongate.
 There's a time-lapse and stop motion function, too.

 - Country reports with students standing in front of iconic landmarks

 - Re-tell stories or create new stories using stop motion.

 - Show a plant moving toward the sun with time lapse

 - Turn student portraits into comic book pages

 In today's world, teaching digital citizenship is the responsibility of all of us involved in education.
 For regular Seesaw users, the 'likes' and 'comments' lend themselves easily to incorporating those lessons.
 By default, these features are turned off when new classes are first set up, and must be turned on by the teacher.
 Before doing so, discuss with students how the best comments support learning and build others up.

 ● Is your comment a conversation starter or conversation ender?